 What should I be doing in the pre-season?

-1. If you're new to Ingraham soccer and haven't already given your contact info to the coach or captains, please make sure the captains or the managers know you are interested in playing before tryouts, so they can start looking at numbers and to get to know you!
+1. If you're new to Ingraham soccer and haven't already given your contact info to the coach or captains, please make sure the captains or the managers know you are interested in playing.

 2. Attend Captains' Training Sessions - see Boys' Soccer website home page for details, but FB page has last-minute changes posted by players as they hear about them.